sonphantrung/AIHubDocs-en/assets/RVC/Cloud/AICoverGen UI.md

 - AICoverGen UI is a port of the AICoverGen <u>[fork</u>](https://aihubdocs.github.io/en/extra/glossary/#fork) to <u>[Google Colab</u>](https://aihubdocs.github.io/en/extra/glossary/#google-colab).
 Port by <u>[Hina](https://huggingface.co/HinaBl)</u>, original repo by <u>[SociallyIneptWeeb</u>](https://github.com/SociallyIneptWeeb/AICoverGen).

-- It's ideal for users who want '*quick & dirty*' AI covers, as the whole process is automated.
-You input a YouTube link and the <u>[vocal isolation](https://aihubdocs.github.io/en/vocal-isolation--datasets/vocal-isolation/)</u> & song mix will be automatized.
+- It's ideal for users who want '*quick & dirty*' AI covers, as the whole process of inputting audio, vocal isolation & song mixing is automated.

-- The pitch control is limiting & inconvenient, so if you want a more polished output quality, use <u>[Ilaria RVC](https://aihubdocs.github.io/en/rvc/cloud/ilaria-rvc/)</u> instead.
+- The pitch control is limiting & inconvenient.
+So if you want an output with a perfect pitch, use <u>[Ilaria RVC](https://aihubdocs.github.io/en/rvc/cloud/ilaria-rvc/)</u> instead.
 ‎
 ### Pros & Cons :icon-tasklist:
 ==- *Learn more*
 !!! *The pros & cons are subjective to your necessities.*
 !!!
 ||| **✔️ PROS:**
 - Automatic vocal extraction.
 - Song mixing tool.
-- Tool to add reverb.
-- Includes Mangio-Crepe algorithm.
+- Has Mangio-Crepe.
 - Automatic model upload.
-- Can input audio with YouTube links or audio files
+- Input audio with YouTube links
 - Great UI.
-- Automatic stem separation (can get each later).
+- Can get the stems files.
 ||| **❌ CONS:**
 - Usage limit for free users.
 - Takes 6 mins to load.
-- No control over the stem separation process.
-Could be a problem.
+- No control over the stem separation.
-- Said extraction will always run.
-You'll waste time if you input clean vocals.
+- The extraction will always run, you'll waste time if you input clean vocals.
 - Little control of the mixing tools.
-Using a DAW is more convenient
-- Bad control of the pitch
+- Inconvenient pitch control.
 |||

 ===